dervinism/minis/README.md

 (2) estimate the quantal size in the central synapse (Dervinis and Major, in preparation).

 Download the trial version of the software here: https://github.com/dervinism/minis/releases  \
 To install the trial version on your PC, please follow the installer instructions.
-As part of the installation process, yuu will have to install Matlab Runtime.
-The trial version comes with inbuilt data, so you can try out running the software in various modes: Detect, Detect and Compare, Automatic Distribution Fitting, Simulate.
+As part of the installation process, you will have to install Matlab Runtime.
+The trial version comes with inbuilt data, so you can try out running the software in various modes: Detect, Detect and Compare, Automatic Distribution Fitting, and Simulate.
 You will not be able to load your own data.

 It is a proprietary software.
 If you would like to get a software copy for your use, please email Martynas Dervinis (martynas.dervinis@gmail.com).
 You will need to provide the serial number of your hard-drive (Windows/macOS) or your BIOS serial number (Linux). 'minis' has been fully written in Matlab (Mathworks) and is distributed as an application programming interface in the form of a packaged Matlab app or a Python (Python Software Foundation) package or as a compiled standalone desktop application with a graphical user interface.